pytorch/pytorch/.ci/docker/README.md

 # Docker images for Jenkins

-This directory contains everything needed to build the Docker images that are used in our CI
+This directory contains everything needed to build the Docker images that are used in our CI.

 The Dockerfiles located in subdirectories are parameterized to conditionally run build stages depending on build arguments passed to